Kidswatter/Kidsybot/Configuration-file.md

 ## MusicBot

+The starting volume of the bot.
+Scale of .01 to 1.0, 1.0 being 100% volume.

     [MusicBot]
     DefaultVolume = 0.45

-The starting volume of the bot.
-Scale of .01 to 1.0, 1.0 being 100% volume.
+**Deprecated in favor of permissions**

     WhiteListCheck = no

-**Deprecated in favor of permissions**
+Skips required to skip a song.
+Whichever is lower will be used.
+Skip ratio refers to the percent of non-deafened, non-owner users in the voice channel needed to skip a song.

     SkipsRequired = 4
     SkipRatio = 0.5

 If no, deletes videos after they have been played.
 If the video is still in the queue after playing, the bot will avoid redownloading.

     SaveVideos = yes

-Mentions the user who queued a song when the song plays
+Mentions the user who queued a song when the song plays.

     NowPlayingMentions = no

 On startup, if the owner is in a voice channel, join that channel.
-Auto joining a server without the owner being on is currently being worked on.
+Auto joining a server without the owner being online  is being worked on.

     AutoSummon = yes

-Play random songs out of included playlist when nothing is queued
+Play random songs out of included playlist when nothing is queued.

     UseAutoPlaylist = yes

-Prints extra output in the console and some errors to chat.
+Debug prints extra output in the console and some errors to chat.
 This option is a work in progress, don't expect much.
-You might as well just leave it on for now.

     DebugMode = no